 If you’ve been getting into online advertising for your business, you’ve likely spent time crafting your website’s search engine optimization (SEO), and perhaps launched a pay-per-click (PPC) advertising campaign.

-But did you know that the average user spends 28% of their Internet time on social media?
-That means that nearly a third of their time online will be spent out of reach of most SEO or PPC.
+But did you know that in 2020 over 50% of all time spent on a mobile device is done on social media?
+This means that nearly 2 and a half hours of your average consumer’s online time— Aka your potential customers — is spent out of reach of most SEO or PPC efforts.
 To bridge that gap, you’ll want to look into some social media marketing.